The Garmin Edge 530 is a feature-rich GPS cycling computer clad in a small, cost-effective package

 - Map browsing is a button-pressing marathon

 The Garmin Edge 530 is the latest in Garmin's line of premium GPS bike computers, aimed at performance-minded cyclists of all disciplines.
-Launched in spring 2019 along with the more expensive touchscreen Edge 830, the Edge 530 is everything you need and more from a cycling computer.
+Launched in spring 2019 along with the more expensive touchscreen Edge 830, the Edge 530 is as feature-rich as any of today's crop of best cycling computers.
 However, in the days of touch-screen smartphones and voice remotes, the endless button-pressing can become a tedious exercise.

 As expected, the Edge 530 shares its basic characteristics, including features such as LiveTrack, GroupTrack and Strava Live Segments with the previous generation Edge 520, however, it adds a raft of new features wrapped in a more aesthetically pleasing package.